alucryd/oxyromon/README.md

 Converts ROM files between common formats

 ROMs can be converted back and forth at most one format away from their original format.
 That means you can convert an ISO to a CSO, but not a CSO to a 7Z archive.
+Invoking this command will convert all eligible roms for some or all systems.

 Supported ROM formats: